Product structures in Floer theory for Lagrangian cobordisms: An -structure

 (see Figure \ref{recoll1})

-where the first moduli space is of type $A$ and the second one is a banana.
+where the first moduli space is a rigid banana and the second is of type $A$.
 Another term appearing in \eqref{second terme2} is for example:

 where the equality comes from the convention \eqref{conv1}.
-The unfinished pseudo-holomorphic buildings contributing to this term are of height $2|1|0$ again (still assuming that $a_1$ and $a_3$ are intersection points), but this time the two lowest levels form a building.
-Performing the gluing operation for these two levels, we get an unfinished building in:
+The unfinished pseudo-holomorphic buildings contributing to this term are of height $2|1|0$ again, but this time the components in the bottom level (on floor $-1$ and floor $-2$) form a building.
+After gluing the components of this building we get an unfinished building in:

-The two first moduli spaces are rigid and contribute respectively to the maps $f^{(2)}$ and $f^{(d-2)}$, whereas the third moduli space is a moduli space of non rigid bananas.
+The first moduli space is a moduli space of non rigid bananas, whereas the two last moduli spaces are rigid and contribute respectively to the maps $f^{(2)}$ and $f^{(k-2)}$.